Moravian Worship and Traditions

 Upcoming Church Event!

-Sign up now (in church or by contacting the office) to order your sugarcake(s) and ask us for information about pick-up.
+Sign up now (in church or by contacting the office by phone or email) to order your sugarcake(s) and ask us for information about pick-up.
 They are $6 each - a delicious way to support Calvary's ministries!

 The Calvary Chronicle